 It’s a sentiment most people would agree with, yet many New Zealanders put off going to the doctor even when they suspect they have a problem.
 In some cases it can be a dangerous gamble – this country has one of the highest death rates from cancer in the Asia-Pacific region – but whatever the diagnosis, the earlier the condition is dealt with, the better for a longer, fuller life.

-So why do we play Russian Roulette with our health when a doctor can help prevent a small problem spiraling into a much bigger problem if caught early enough?
-This month at familyhealthdiary.co.nz we investigate why some of us choose avoidance over health.
+So why do we play Russian Roulette with our health when a doctor can help prevent a small problem spiralling into a much bigger problem if caught early enough?
+Here at familyhealthdiary.co.nz we investigate why some of us choose avoidance over health.

 My doctor’s changed